electron/electron/docs/tutorial/online-offline-events.md

 ```

 There may be instances where one wants to respond to these events in the
-browser process as well.
-The browser process however does not have a
+main process as well.
+The main process however does not have a
 `navigator` object and thus cannot detect these events directly.
 Using
 Atom-shell's inter-process communication utilities, the events can be forwarded
-to the browser process and handled as needed, as shown in the following example.
+to the main process and handled as needed, as shown in the following example.

 _main.js_